User-Centered Design (UCD): How to Design for People, Not Just Pixels

 A smiling man using a laptop and drinking coffee

-This is why generating personas and scenarios is an important part of UCD, as it helps comprehend users’ behavior and requirements in particular situations.
-It helps create products and services that will be useful and appealing to everyone, including developers.
+This is why generating personas and scenarios is an important part of UCD.
+It helps comprehend users’ behavior and requirements in particular situations, and it helps create products and services that will be useful and appealing to everyone, including developers.

 Prototyping, Usability Testing, and Iteration